JustinXoX/Unitree-Go1-ROS2-Ai-Realtime-Detection/README.md

    ```

 2. **Install ROS dependencies**:
-   Use `rosdep` to install all the required dependencies for the ROS 2 packages in your project.
+   The `rosdep` tool installs the required ROS packages specified by the project, ensuring that all dependencies are correctly set up.
    ```bash
    rosdep update
    rosdep install --from-paths src --ignore-src -r -y
    ```

 3. **Build the ROS 2 workspace**:
-   Use `colcon`, the recommended build tool for ROS 2, to build your workspace.
+   Use `colcon`, the recommended build tool for ROS 2, to compile the project packages. `--symlink-install` creates symlinks instead of copying files, which helps during development.
    ```bash
    colcon build --symlink-install
    ```

 ### Step 4: Install Python and Necessary Libraries

+Python is essential for running AI scripts and additional utilities.

 1. **Ensure Python 3.x is installed**:
    ```bash
    sudo apt install python3 python3-pip
    ```

-2. **Install required Python libraries for AI detection**:
+2. **Install required Python libraries**:
-   Use `pip` to install necessary Python libraries, such as `opencv-python` and `requests`:
+   - **opencv-python**: Used for computer vision tasks, such as image processing and real-time object detection.
+   - **requests**: A simple HTTP library for making requests to web services, often used in machine learning projects for fetching models or data.

+   Install these libraries using pip:
    ```bash
    pip3 install opencv-python requests
    ```